-What Jobs can you Get with an Electronics Engineering Technology Degree (ESET)?
+What Can I Do with an Electronics Engineering Technology Degree (ESET)?

-In a world where technology has taken center stage, the need for integrated systems and equipment is at an all-time high.
-Electronics Systems Engineering Technologists play a critical role in designing, installing, and maintaining such systems.
-These professionals are the link between engineers and technicians, where they ensure proper development, production, and testing of a wide variety of systems and components.
+In a world where technology has taken center stage the need for integrated systems and equipment is at an all-time high.
+Electronics Systems Engineering Technologists (ESET) play a critical role in designing, installing, and maintaining such systems.
+These professionals are the link between engineers and technicians, ensuring proper development, production, and testing of a wide variety of systems and components.

 What is Electronics Systems Engineering Technology?

-Electronics Systems engineers have a strong foundation in computer systems, automation, machine learning, and micro- electronics.
-Because much of today’s word is driven by technology, the role that ESET professionals play has grown significantly in recent years.
+Electronics Systems engineers have a strong foundation in computer systems, automation, machine learning, and micro-electronics.
+Because much of today’s word is driven by technology, the role that ESET professionals play has changed significantly in recent years.

 Professionals within the ESET field wear many different hats.
 While working, you could expect to perform a wide variety of functions, ranging from product development to systems maintenance.
-The ESET field is a dynamic and exciting career path that might expose you to multiple industries over the years.
+The ESET field is a dynamic and exciting path that could expose you to multiple industries over the years.

 But what can you expect to carry out as part of your daily duties and responsibilities?

 - Analyze electronic systems to determine capacity, maintenance requirements, and associated costs